luceromendozab/Churn_Project/README.md

 - Python Libraries:

-    - Pandas: Used for manipulation and data analysis in the DataFrame containing diamond characteristics and prices.
+    - [Pandas](https://pandas.pydata.org/docs/) :  Used for manipulation and data analysis in the DataFrame containing diamond characteristics and prices.

-    - NumPy: Used for matrix manipulation and numerical calculations in data preprocessing.
+    - [NumPy](https://numpy.org/doc/) :  Used for matrix manipulation and numerical calculations in data preprocessing.

-    - Matplotlib: Used for data visualization and distribution charts of variables.
+    - [Matplotlib:](https://matplotlib.org/stable/index.html): Used for data visualization and distribution charts of variables.

     - Seaborn: Used for visualization of variable distributions and correlations between them.